Euro doomsayers adjust predictions after 2012 apocalypse averted

 After wavering for many months on the costs and benefits of a Greek exit, she finally came around to the view that the risks to Europe and her own political prospects of letting Greece go were far too great.

-“An appreciation of European politics makes you realize that everything will be done to prevent a breakup of the monetary union.
+“An appreciation of European politics makes you realise that everything will be done to prevent a breakup of the monetary union.
 It would be intensely catastrophic, economically and politically.”

 Capital Economics, a UK-based consultancy that forecast one or more countries would leave the single currency bloc by the end of 2012, now concedes that it underestimated the ECB’s determination to save the euro and the market’s faith in the bank’s promises.